What does a Server do?

 “Almost every person who worked here was a great person and fun to be around.”

 “It was nice to work with professional and responsible people that cared for each and every guest.”

 “I enjoy working here a lot and everyone is super nice and friendly to each other.”

 Frequently asked questions about the role and responsibilities of servers

 The typical day of a server involves ensuring customers at restaurants have a good experience by taking orders, preparing drinks, delivering food, and offering great customer service.
 During a shift a server will take care of multiple tables and must respond promptly to customer requests.

 Serving can be an interesting and fun career.
 The best part about working as a server is that you can choose a variety of work environments, from bustling chain restaurants to fine-dining experiences, while always getting to connect with lots of people.

-A U.S. server's average salary is $30,511 a year, with the possibility to make as much as $39,709 per year.
-Because the bulk of a server's income comes from tips, where you work and your hours have a lot to do with your full income.
-Your earnings can also vary daily or seasonally.
-A friendly and helpful attitude towards customers can also help increase your tips.
+In Canada, a server's average salary is $64,937 a year, with the possibility to make as much as $132,571 per year.
+Where you work and your hours have a lot to do with your full income.
+Your earnings can also vary daily or seasonally when accounting for tips which can significantly bump up your income.